MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/invoking-cmdlets-and-scripts-within-a-cmdlet.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "Invoking Cmdlets and Scripts Within a Cmdlet | Microsoft Docs" ms.date: "09/13/2016"
+title: Invoking Cmdlets and Scripts Within a Cmdlet
+description: Invoking Cmdlets and Scripts Within a Cmdlet
 ---
 # Invoking Cmdlets and Scripts Within a Cmdlet